AliAdelAbdulla/Basic-C-Scripts/README.md

 # Basic C Scripts
-A collection of basic shell scripts written in the C programming language.
+A collection of basic scripts written in the C programming language.